Use to find companies where this pattern is active.

 Required Observations

-Common Dividends To Free Cash Flow
+Dividends to Free Cash Flow

-Dividend Coverage And Payment Stability
+Dividend Coverage and Payment Stability (FCF-Based)